netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

       -
       - MySQL server version string that the virtual server advertises to clients.

         Minimum length =  1

         Maximum length =  31
     * - name

         *(str)*
       -
       - Name for the virtual server.
-Must begin with an ASCII alphanumeric or underscore ``_`` character, and must contain only ASCII alphanumeric, underscore, hash ``#``, period ``.``, space `` ``, colon ``:``, at sign ``@``, equal sign ``=``, and hyphen ``-`` characters.
+Must begin with an ASCII alphanumeric or underscore (_) character, and contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at sign (@), sign (=), and hyphen (-) characters.
 Can be changed after the virtual server is created.

+        CLI Users: If the name includes one or more spaces, enclose the name in double or single quotation (for example, "my vserver" or 'my vserver'). .

         Minimum length =  1
     * - netmask

         *(str)*
       -
-      - IPv4 subnet mask to apply to the destination IP address or source IP address when the load balancing method is ``DESTINATIONIPHASH`` or ``SOURCEIPHASH``.
+      - IPv4 subnet mask to apply to the destination IP address or source IP address when the load balancing is DESTINATIONIPHASH or SOURCEIPHASH.

         Minimum length =  1
     * - netprofile

         *(str)*
       -
       - Name of the network profile to associate with the virtual server.
-If you set this parameter, the virtual server uses only the IP addresses in the network profile as source IP addresses when initiating connections with servers.
+If you set this parameter, the server uses only the IP addresses in the network profile as source IP addresses when initiating with servers.

         Minimum length =  1

         Maximum length =  127
     * - newservicerequest

-        *(float)*
+        *(str)*
       -
-      - Number of requests, or percentage of the load on existing services, by which to increase the load on a new service at each interval in slow-start mode.
-A non-zero value indicates that slow-start is applicable.
-A zero value indicates that the global RR startup parameter is applied.
-Changing the value to zero will cause services currently in slow start to take the full traffic as determined by the LB method.
-Subsequently, any new services added will use the global RR factor.
+      - Number of requests, or percentage of the load on existing services, by which to increase the load on new service at each interval in slow-start mode.
+A non-zero value indicates that slow-start is A zero value indicates that the global RR startup parameter is applied.
+Changing the value to zero cause services currently in slow start to take the full traffic as determined by the LB method. any new services added will use the global RR factor.
     * - newservicerequestincrementinterval

-        *(float)*
+        *(str)*
       -
-      - Interval, in seconds, between successive increments in the load on a new service or a service whose state has just changed from DOWN to UP.
+      - Interval, in seconds, between successive increments in the load on a new service or a service whose has just changed from DOWN to UP.
 A value of 0 (zero) specifies manual slow start.

         Minimum value = ``0``